Updated June 7, 2020

 - a driver’s license suspension, and/or

-- installation of an ignition interlock device in the accused’s car.
+- installation of an ignition interlock device in your car.

-California Vehicle Code 14601.2 VC is the California statute that makes it a crime for a person to drive with a suspended license, when the license has been suspended or revoked for either:
+California Vehicle Code 14601.2 VC is the California statute that makes it a crime to drive with a suspended license, when the license has been suspended or revoked for either:

 - driving under the influence of alcohol (DUI), per Vehicle Code 23152(a); or,